ten-protocol/go-ten/design/Upgrade_Design.md

 Each participant will publish a public key to the management contract and will receive back their encrypted share of the master seed split up using Shamir's Secret Sharing algorithm.

+It is assumed that each participant has a secure process in place using HSMs where they generate and guard the key material used for this scheme.

-In phase 1, the first enclave for each new major version will create this backup.
+In phase 1, the first enclave for each new major version will create this backup before it starts producing rollups.

 In case something goes wrong catastrophically, the participants in this group will collaborate and restore the functionality.